 The three pronged narrative is presented through the eyes of Doc Holiday, Wyatt Earp’s hard living dentist-cum-professional-gambler right hand man, “so good at being bad that it seemed like a genuine gift” (59), Jessie Fox, an iterate horse trainer with East Coast manners and supernatural talents he can’t quite face, and Mildred Benjamin, a young widow making her living as a typesetter by day while writing sensational fiction at night.
 After the Benson stage robbery, all three find themselves, in different ways, embroiled in the escalating conflict between the ranchers and townspeople, and facing a mysterious and powerful magic.

-Two bags full of worn out cloths and second-hand kitchen supplies have made their way to Good Will, and there’s a box of purses and t-shirts bound for the same destination waiting in the corner.
+Two bags full of worn out cloths and second-hand kitchen supplies have made their way to Goodwill, and there’s a box of purses and t-shirts bound for the same destination waiting in the corner.
 (It is an Amazon box, but it contained jeans, not books.
-I’m resolved: I’m not taking more until I’ve finished what’s already on my plate.)
+I’m resolved: I’m not taking more until I’ve finished what I already have.)

 I’ve also started a box of books.
 So far, I’ve identified the following: